A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 - Chinchero Route: bus stop Pavitos Street s/n, Cusco

-Multi-Day Tours including Machu Picchu
+3. Multi-Day Tours including Machu Picchu

 If you don’t want to do the Inca Trail or Salkantay Trek to get to Machu Picchu, then an itinerary for Cusco and Sacred Valley might just be the perfect choice for you.
-These tours combine Cusco, Sacred Valley and even Machu Picchu in one immersive experience.
-Depending on the tour details, you can expect to receive some cultural insights, visit local Inca towns and maybe even explore some hiking trails in Sacred Valley.
+These tours combine Cusco, Sacred Valley and even Machu Picchu in one itinerary.
+Depending on the tour details, you can expect to receive some cultural insights, visit local Inca towns and maybe even explore some hiking trails in the Sacred Valley.

-If you’re really set on taking the IncaRail, which ultimately brings you to Aguas Calientes (gateway to Machu Picchu), there is a way to still visit the Sacred Valley.
 The best option would be to visit Machu Picchu first and on the way back stop in Ollantaytambo.
 Here, then you can hop on an organized tour of the Sacred Valley, bringing you ultimately back to Cusco.

 Main Attractions in the Sacred Valley

-Chinchero: Experience Peruvian Weaving
+1. Chinchero: Experience Peruvian Weaving

 The first stop in the Sacred Valley was just 30 minutes outside of Cusco.
 Chinchero is home to the Peruvian weaving, where many handcrafts are exported to the neighboring cities, such as Cusco.